 I absolutely adore seeing Batman and Superman working together to solve the mysteries surrounding the plot of this issue.
 The pairs back and forth exchanges really help analyse the characters’ psyche, specifically Batman’s cynical nature and Superman’s unwavering belief in others.
 The light and darkness which surrounds Superman and Batman respectively is a motif that I believe will be touched upon throughout this run, and I love it.
 This issue has already begun that trend with intricate dialogue between the pair as they deal with a villain who is essentially a broken mirror image of Batman himself.
 This is my favourite element of the issue as Batman and Superman will no doubt have to face even more twisted takes on familiar faces down the line.
 Everything surrounding the Batman who laughs is totally horrifying be it his appearance and most certainly his actions.

-As I said earlier, David Marquez art in this issue is just breathtaking.
-This is an issue full of high emotion, and finding the courage to battle on in the face of true horror.
+As I said earlier, David Marquez art in Batman/Superman #1 is just breathtaking.
+Batman/Superman #1 is full of high emotion, and finding the courage to battle on in the face of true horror.
 David Marquez’s facial expressions and body language play a big part in conveying a myriad of emotional responses to the feelings in this issue.
 Fantastic work from all involved, this issue was a great start up, and really set the scene and tone perfectly.
 The unfortunate introduction at the end of the issue just sent shivers down my spine, I need to read the next issue… NOW!